kfreemanWrightState/PX4Fuzzing/README.md

 To setup the fuzzing envrionment either run the setup script below which will run the entire setup process or follow the setup steps one at a time.
 The setup process may take up to an hour mor more to complete.
+**If you have any trouble running the script or compiling the code, please visit the Releases for this project.**

 ## Option 1 : Run the setup script
 > **Note:** The setup script downloads multiple repositories and dependencies.